Hand Fractures Diagnosis and Treatments

 - Buddy tape, Splint, Cast or Brace: to immobilize for proper healing.

 - Kirschner wires (K-wires or pins): inserted through the skin to hold the bone in place as it heals.

 - Surgical Treatment: for severe cases, in which the fracture is unstable.
 After resetting, the bones may be held in place using k-wires, plates or screws.
 In some instances, bone grafts may also be needed to replace missing or crushed bone.

 Dr. Fiore specializes in the diagnosis and treatment of Hand, Wrist, and Elbow Fractures.
-He is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
+He is board certified by the American Board of Surgery and fellowship trained in hand surgery.
 For more information on treatment options, or to schedule a consultation, call Fiore Hand and Wrist at (281) 970-8002.

 We are conveniently located within driving distance of Cypress TX, Katy TX, Spring TX, Tomball TX, The Woodlands TX, and Houston TX.